rygwdn/obsidian-mcp-plugin/SECURITY.md

 ### QuickAdd Permission

 - **What it enables**: Triggering workflows and actions defined in QuickAdd
-- **Security impact**: Can execute predefined commands with potentially broad effects
+- **Security impact**: HIGH - QuickAdd actions can modify vault content, run scripts, or interact with external services, depending on how they are configured.
-- **Recommendation**: Review your QuickAdd macros before enabling this permission
+- **Recommendation**: Review your QuickAdd macros and their potential impact carefully before enabling this permission.
+Only enable if you trust the source and understand the actions of your QuickAdd configurations.

 ## File Access Permissions